johnharnett/sample_contract_instance-1/risk_details.md

 **INTEREST:**
 Real and Personal Property at the offices of the insured in USA (Washington) including the additional coverages defined below:
-Personal Property of the Insured&#39;s Officials and Employees while on the Premises of the Insured
+Personal Property of the Insured's Officials and Employees while on the Premises of the Insured
 Improvements and Betterments
 Business Interruption (Net Profits and / or Fixed Charges)
 Ordinary Payroll